Converg3nce/matic-docs/docs/staking/participate-in-counter-stake.md

 **Queries, any?**
-If you face any trouble during installation or syncing, do share your queries in this forum [here](https://forum.matic.network/c/counter-stake) or on our Validator [Discord channel](https://discord.gg/XvpHAxZ).
+If you face any trouble during installation or syncing, do share your queries in this [forum](https://forum.matic.network/c/counter-stake) or on our validator [Discord](https://discord.gg/XvpHAxZ) server.

 This will be useful for others to review as well.
 We’ll try to resolve things as soon as we can.
 Good luck and looking forward to working together!